zalvexe/Arduino-Project/Arduino with OpenCV-Blue Object Following Robot/README.md

 # Blue Object Following Robot

 ## Description :
 Simple object recognition with Arduino Uno and OpenCV in C++.
-This project intentionally made for my robotic final project.
+Designed for my robotic final project, This robot will follow a blue object that appears in front of the camera and will rotate according to object's position.
 It uses 2 Arduino unos for wireless connection.
 For webcam, i use my phone connected with the OpenCV through Iriun virtual webcam.
 Honestly it was pretty complicated project to made cause we need to use c++ instead of python.. ;_;